Nivalyx/osu-wiki/wiki/Tournaments/OIT/2021/en.md

    - In the Quarterfinals and the Semifinals, each participant needs to win 6 points in order to win a match.
 (Best-of-11)
    - In both of the Finals Weeks, each participant needs to win 7 points in order to to win a match.
 (Best-of-13)
    - Participants who Win By Default.
-   - If there are participants who experience disqualification during the match.
+   - Whether there are participants who are disqualified from the tournament.

 ### Match regulations

-1. Each player must use `!roll` once in #multiplayer in order to determine the banning and picking order.
+1. Each player must use the `!roll` command once in the multiplayer lobby in order to determine the banning and picking order.
-   - The winner of the `!roll` gets to decide the second and third ban as well as the first pick of the match.
+   - The winner of the `!roll` gets to determine who gets the first pick and the second ban.
-   - The loser of the `!roll` gets to decide the first and fourth pick of the match.
+   - The loser of the `!roll` gets the opposite by default.
    - This rule does not apply in the Qualifier lobbies.
-2. Each player has to ban **two beatmaps** to be selected from the pool.
+2. Each player has to ban **two beatmaps** from the corresponding mappool.
 These beatmaps are not allowed to be picked by any player during the entire match.
    - Each player may not ban two beatmaps from the same mod pool, except from the NoMod pool.
 For example, banning NM1 and NM2 is allowed; banning NM1 and HD1 is allowed; banning HD1 and HD2, however, is *not* allowed.
    - Banning does not apply in the Qualifier lobbies.
 3. Each player is free to select one warm-up beatmap.
 Using beatmaps with questionable content is prohibited.